onitake/canhat/README.md

 should not be soldered.

 It is also possible to power the 5V rail directly from the J5 connector.
-Solder a 0Ω into R10 to achieve this.
+Solder a 0Ω jumper into R10 to achieve this.

 :warning: **Only solder R10 if you want to power the circuit with 5V directly!**

+When using the step-down converter, the input polarity is protected by D7.

 ## Cabling and Termination